 - Mobilization: as Indigenous film and media is more widely distributed via digital platforms, international exhibitions, and wide-release film distribution, it is reclaiming—for Indigenous peoples—what community-specific indigeneity is.
 These identities have often been overdetermined by the narratives of white, male researchers such as Ward, but film and maker culture, produced by artists such as Simpson are generating new spaces, from which Indigenous peoples can safely interrogate identity.

-It is in working from a definition of maker culture that is inherently political, as Dowell helps us to theorize here, and as Simpson outlines in her practice, that I suggest we might most productively turn towards “decolonial DH”: not in the way it privileges things or technology, but in its potential as a social relationship, a space that galvanizes Indigenous community, around, though, and with technology broadly conceived.
+It is in working from a definition of maker culture that is inherently political, as Dowell helps us to theorize here, and as Simpson outlines in her practice, that I suggest we might most productively turn towards “decolonial DH”: not in the way it privileges things or technology, but in its potential as a social relationship, a space that galvanizes Indigenous community around, though, and with technology broadly conceived.

 I want to attempt to open up some potential spaces for conversation here.

-In terms of DH, maker culture has found the most traction in 3D printing, milling machines, and laser cutting (particularly as those technologies can be used in museums), but there are also “low”-tech applications, for instance with soundscapes, paper-prototyping (something I use regularly in my classrooms) board game design.
-Marcel O’Gorman has even gone so far as to argue for neo-luddite maker labs, in which users develop pinhole cameras and objects that speak to “life beyond the screen” (122).
+In terms of DH, maker culture has found the most traction in 3D printing, milling machines, and laser cutting (particularly as those technologies can be used in museums), but there are also “low”-tech applications, for instance with soundscapes, paper-prototyping (something I regularly use in my classrooms) board game design.
+Marcel O’Gorman has even gone so far as to argue for neo-Luddite maker labs, in which users develop pinhole cameras and objects that speak to “life beyond the screen” (122).

 I suspect that many of you in this room are familiar with maker culture through the work of our colleague Jentery Sayers, whose Maker Lab operated at the University of Victoria.

-Drawing on Sayers, and his work in Making Things and Drawing Boundaries, there are two interconnected points I want to advance about maker culture as it translates across DH and Indigenous Studies and which I think we can use as points for further conversation in what decolonial DH might looks like:
+Drawing on Sayers, and his work in Making Things and Drawing Boundaries, there are two interconnected points I want to advance about maker culture as it translates across DH and Indigenous Studies and which I think we can use as points for further conversation in what decolonial DH might look like: